 One of HBO’s weirder shows, Animals. is also strangely one of its most brilliant.
 Created by New Yorkers Phil Matarese and Mike Luciano practically as a joke, Hollywood producers Jay and Mark Duplass got eyes on the amateur animators’ pilot about anthropomorphized rats living in New York City, dealing with many of the same problems human New Yorkers deal with, and signed on immediately.
 The series now spans three seasons, chronicling the lives of the downtrodden creatures native to Earth’s least habitable environment in an adult animated series that will make your jaw drop.
 The dark, irreverent comedy covers everything from rat dating and gender-questioning pigeons to bedbugs in the midst of a midlife crisis.

 Workplace feuds can be extremely petty, and as Vice Principals demonstrates, extremely funny, too.
-This short-lived comedy (season two will be its last) follows a pair of vice principals, Neal Gamby (Danny McBride) and Lee Russell (Walton Goggins), as they fight for the top spot at their high school after the incumbent principal retires.
+This short-lived comedy followed a pair of vice principals, Neal Gamby (Danny McBride) and Lee Russell (Walton Goggins), as they fight for the top spot at their high school after the incumbent principal retires.
 Despite their differences, the two must work together when the district hires an outsider, the much more competent Dr. Belinda Brown (Kimberly Hebert Gregory), for the position.
 McBride’s comedy credentials are renowned by this point, but he finds an unlikely and hilarious foil in Goggins, normally known from dramatic works like The Shield and Justified, who is brilliant as the effete, serpentine Russell.

 Daily Show veteran Larry Wilmore and Issa Rae — creator of the popular YouTube series Awkward Black Girl — partnered to create Insecure, a semi-autobiographical comedy that deftly explores the black experience in contemporary Los Angeles.
 Rae plays a version of herself who is trying to balance her professional life and personal life while working at a nonprofit organization that benefits children of color.
 Yvonne Orji and Jay Ellis provide convincing, relatable performances as Issa’s best friend and boyfriend, respectively, and the show is clever and sincere enough that anyone — regardless of color or gender — can enjoy it.